awsdocs/amazon-ec2-user-guide/doc_source/apply_ri.md

 Instance size flexibility is applied from the smallest to the largest instance size within the instance family based on the normalization factor\.

-The following table lists the different sizes within an instance family, and the corresponding normalization factor per hour\.
+The following table lists the different sizes within an instance family, and the corresponding normalization factor\.
 This scale is used to apply the discounted rate of Reserved Instances to the normalized usage of the instance family\.

 | Instance size | Normalization factor |